 2. Hire Accordingly

-While you can’t – and shouldn’t – simply replace everyone you have on the team in order to fit into your strategy (that’s where the manifesto comes in, to help guide change in behavior), you must change your hiring strategy to meet the demands of dynamic selling.
+While you can’t and shouldn’t replace everyone you have on the team who fits into your strategy (that’s where the manifesto comes in, to help guide change in behavior), you must change your hiring strategy to meet the demands of dynamic selling.

 3. Plan Sales Enablement

-What are the reports, training sessions, workshops, guidelines and such that you’ll need to create in order to empower your sales team to do what they do best?
+What reports, training sessions, workshops, guidelines, and such will you need to create to empower your sales team to do what they do best?
 Take a significant amount of time planning and putting that in place.

 4. Plan Processes

-As we mentioned earlier, processes will form the backbone of a successful dynamic sales strategy – plan those processes and guidelines in advance, so you too have a sense of your expectations.
+As we mentioned earlier, processes will form the backbone of a thriving, dynamic sales strategy.
+Plan those processes and guidelines so you, too, have a sense of your expectations.

 5. Outline What Success Will Be Defined By

-From a full lead pipeline, to a prospect moving to the next stage, to actual closures – a dynamic sales strategy requires you to celebrate smaller wins as well as larger ones, as they all represent the success of each sales approach or activity planned by your sales representatives.
+From a full lead pipeline to a prospect moving to the next stage to actual closures – a dynamic sales strategy requires you to celebrate smaller and larger wins, as they all represent the success of each sales approach or activity planned by your sales representatives.